 Gross Domestic Product (GDP)

-When an entrepreneur organizes a business, she does so in the hope of making money, by buying the inputs to produce a product or service that can be sold for a higher price than the cost of the inputs.
-However, businesses take time to organize and to become profitable.
-In the meantime, a business must know how it is doing.
-Accounting is a means of assessing that performance.
-Similarly, it would be advantageous to be able to assess the state of the economy and its rate of growth.
+When an entrepreneur starts a business, they do so hoping to profit by buying the inputs to produce a product or service that can be sold for a price high enough to cover the cost of the inputs and to adequately compensate the entrepreneur for their effort.
+However, businesses take time to become profitable, to learn what works and what doesn't.
+Meanwhile, a business must know how it is doing.
+Accounting measures that performance.
+Similarly, assessing the state of the economy and its growth rate is beneficial, to better manage it for optimal growth.

 National income accounting is accounting for the nation as a whole.
-The Bureau of Economic Analysis (BEA), an agency of the Commerce Department, assesses the health of the economy by collecting statistics about the economy periodically and comparing levels of production with recent and historical measurements.
+The Bureau of Economic Analysis (BEA), an agency of the Commerce Department, assesses the health of the economy by collecting statistics periodically and comparing production levels with recent and historical measurements.
 It has many subaccounts in its National Income and Product Accounts (NIPAs), as the BEA calls these national accounts.
 The main NIPA sectors include:

 Subsectors include:

-The most important national account is the gross domestic product.
+The primary national account is the gross domestic product.
 Gross domestic product (GDP) is the total market value of all final goods and services produced in a given year within the United States, whether produced by citizens, companies, or by foreigners in the United States.
-Hence, cars manufactured by GM, Ford, Toyota, and Honda in the United States are considered part of the gross domestic product.
-However, cars produced by GM and Ford in China are not included nor are Toyotas and Hondas manufactured in Japan.
+Hence, cars manufactured by GM, Ford, Toyota, and Honda in the United States are considered part of GDP.
+However, cars produced by GM and Ford in China are not included, nor are Toyotas and Hondas manufactured in Japan.

 Determining GDP Using the Expenditures Approach

-Gross private domestic investment includes all final purchases of machinery, equipment, and tools by businesses; all construction; + changes in inventories.
-Private domestic investment means that the goods were not purchased by a government or one of its agencies.
-Domestic means that it was purchased within the country.
-Investment includes residential construction, since residential buildings can be rented out, even if they are occupied by owners.
-Owner occupied residences have an imputed rent, which is added to GDP, even though the homes are not actually rented out.
+Gross private domestic investment includes all final purchases of machinery, equipment, and tools by businesses + all construction + changes in inventories.
+Private domestic investment are goods not purchased by a government or one of its agencies.
+Domestic means it was purchased within the country.
+Investment includes residential construction since residential buildings can be rented out, even if occupied by owners.
+Owner-occupied residences have an imputed rent, which is added to GDP, even though the homes are not rented.

-Inventory is included because businesses invest in producing inventory; however, not all of it is sold.
-If inventories declined during the year, then the difference between the prior year's and the current year's inventory is subtracted from investments; otherwise, it would be counted twice, since some inventory was sold that was produced in a previous year.
-For instance, suppose there was an inventory of 10 million cars at the beginning of the year and 5 million cars at the end of the year.
-That means that 5 million cars were sold but not produced in the current year, so they would be counted as consumer expenditures since they are durable consumer goods, but since they were not produced in the current year, their value must be subtracted.
+Inventory is included because businesses invest in producing inventory; however, not all is sold.
+If inventories declined during the year, then the difference between the prior year's and the current year's inventory is subtracted from investments; otherwise, it would be counted twice since some inventory produced in a previous year was sold.
+For instance, an inventory of 10 million cars at the beginning of the year and 5 million cars at year-end means that 5 million cars were sold but not produced in the current year, so they, as durable consumer goods, would count as consumer expenditures but since they were not produced in the current year, their value must be subtracted.

 Business investment does not include the transfer of securities or tangible assets, such as real estate, furniture, or motor vehicles.
 Securities simply represent ownership or some other financial relationship but are not actual goods or services.
-Tangible assets that are resold, i.e. used goods, are also not included in GDP, since this simply transfers ownership — it does not represent production.
+Resold tangible assets, i.e. used goods, are also not included in GDP since this simply transfers ownership: it does not represent production.
 Investment in the economic sense means the production of real goods and services, not the transfer of ownership.

-Another important measure of the economy is the net addition of capital stock.
+Another critical measure of the economy is the net addition of capital stock.
 Since some of the capital goods produced are used to replace worn-out machinery and equipment, this investment does not increase the stock of real capital in the economy.
 Gross investment includes all investment, including capital for replacing worn-out machinery and equipment.
 Net investment equals the gross investment minus depreciation, which measures the capital stock that must be replaced.
-An increase in the stock of capital expands the production possibility frontier — the economy can produce a greater output.
+An increase in capital stock expands the production possibility frontier: the economy can produce a greater output.

 Net Investment = Gross Investment − Depreciation